caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 )
 ```

-After defining above types, we need to specify them in our `Repo` config.
+After defining the above types, we need to specify them in our `Repo` config.

 ```elixir
 # config/config.exs